Vice President For Academic Affairs & Provost. Division of Marketing And Communications (University Of Maine) Records

 Language of Materials

 The Records Group is broken down intellectually into subseries: 1.
 Press/News Release & Publications, 2.
 University Photograph Archive, 3.
 Digital Press Releases & In the News Articles, 4.
 Media at Northeast Historic Film, 5.
-UMaine Campus Sketches, and 6.
-UMaine Walking Tour Records.
+UMaine Campus Sketches, 6.
+UMaine Walking Tour Records, and 7.
+Subject Files.

 The University Photograph Archive is broken down further into the following subseries: 1.
 Alumni Photographs, 2.
 Awards & Scholarships 3.
 Campus Photographs, 4.
 Clubs and Organizations Photographs, 5.
 Event Photographs, 6.
 Faculty & Staff Photographs, 7.
 Maine Masque Theatre Photographs, 8.
 Military Photographs, 9.
 Miscellaneous Photographs, 10.
 Presidents Photographs, 11.
 Pulp & Paper Foundation Photographs, 12.
 Sports Photographs, 13.
 Students Photographs, 14.
 University Department Photographs, and UMaine System Photographs.